 - taking a break from screens, including computers, tablets, and television

-- taking OTC painkillers, but avoiding excessive use of them as they can trigger rebound headaches
+- taking OTC painkillers, but avoiding excessive use as this can trigger rebound headaches

 - doing breathing exercises to reduce pain and alleviate stress and anxiety